ray155093/azure-docs.zh-tw/articles/vs-azure-tools-cloud-service-project-managing-roles.md

 <properties
-   pageTitle="在使用 Visual Studio 的 Azure 雲端服務專案中管理角色 | Microsoft Azure" description="了解如何使用 Visual Studio，將角色新增至 Azure 雲端服務專案，或如何從 Azure 雲端服務專案將現有角色移除。"
-   services="visual-studio-online"
-   documentationCenter="na"
-   authors="TomArcher"
+   pageTitle="Managing roles in the Azure cloud services projects with Visual Studio | Microsoft Azure" description="Learn how to add new roles to your Azure cloud service project or remove existing roles from it by using Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"